 Skin Care & Cosmetics

 This is likely the products to sell from home the majority of us are most familiar with.
 Who doesn’t remember “Avon calling?”
-In addition to the old standbys like Avon, you are also going to find more trendy, consumer-demanded companies like Beautycounter that offer safe, cruelty-free products.
+In addition to the old standbys like Avon, you are also going to find more trendy, consumer-demanded companies like Younique that offer high quality cosmetics.

 Stationery, Paper & Scrapbooking